MadhurimaProjects/Time_series_project/README.md

 allocation to any state from central. .
 Each state has uniform allocation of funds with higher disaster-prone state getting comparatively more fund than the low disaster -prone states.

-## Fitting of linear Regression for coastal area allocation
+## Fitting of linear Regression for coastal area SDRF allocation
 Method used: Multiple Linear Regression
 Checking for model inaccuracies : Multicolinearity ,heteroscadasticity autocorrelation and outliars
 Observations: